 *This post contains affiliate links.
 This means that I may receive a small commission (at no cost to you) if you subscribe or purchase something through the links on this page.*

-On occasion, my youngest daughter will say this when I’m parting her curly hair.
+On occasion, my youngest daughter will say this when I’m parting her wavy, curly hair.
 She says that the comb pokes her.

 I get annoyed because making a part lasts less than a minute and a fine tooth comb is the perfect tool to get the job done.

 As a young black girl, getting my hair done weekly was a long process.
 The thickness of my hair made washing, drying and styling almost an all day process.
+I didn’t dread it (for the most part) because it was just part of our weekly routine.

 People often ask how I get my girls to sit still while I’m styling their hair.
 It’s something I never really thought about until the question arose.